sbalghari/HyprDots/README.md

 <img src="https://github.com/Saifullah-Balghari/Hyprland-Dotfiles/blob/main/assets/screenshot1.png" alt="screenshot1">

-# Hyprland Dotfiles by Saifullah Balghari
+# sbalghari's hyprdots

-Welcome to my Hyprland configuration repository, designed to deliver an aesthetically pleasing, efficient, and DE like Linux experience.
+Welcome to my Hyprland configuration repository, designed to deliver an aesthetically pleasing, efficient, and DE-like experience.
 This setup is tailored for Arch Linux and includes configurations for Hyprland, Waybar, Rofi, Fish shell, and other essential components to ensure a seamless and modern workflow.

 ## Key Features